Applying for a course with higher entry requirements than predicted?

 If you’re really unhappy with what you’re being predicted, speak to your teacher or a careers adviser, rationally explaining why you disagree and what you plan to do to ensure you achieve better grades – but as predictions are usually based on your AS-level and GCSE performance, they’re unlikely to change.

-- Get the real story behind entry requirements: what lies below the surface?
+- Read more: get the real story behind entry requirements